readyplayerme/rpm-unreal-avatar-creator/README.md

 - Add shadow for the avatar in the avatar editor
 - Add a sample for the VR

-## Troubleshooting
+## Known Issues

-- To avoid the issue where the avatar has a dark head, use the glTFRuntime version that is greater than 20230225.
+- If you are using a version of glTFRuntime 20230225 or prior, you might encounter a visual artifact where the avatar's head material looks dark or shadowed.
+Please update glTFRuntime to the latest to avoid this issue.

 ## Links
 - [Documentation](https://docs.readyplayer.me/ready-player-me/integration-guides/unreal-engine)